 Robertson Collado is consistent in giving back to Mount Holyoke.
 "I make an annual gift.
 Once you begin, it becomes a lifestyle."

 The Laurel Chain Society recognizes all alumnae who consistently make a gift—in any amount to any fund—to support Mount Holyoke.
-For more information on how you can become a member of the Laurel Chain Society, please contact Jale Okay, Senior Officer, The Mount Holyoke Fund, at 413-538-2629.
+For more information on how you can become a member of the Laurel Chain Society, please contact Olivia Murphy-Boyle, Mount Holyoke Fund officer for post-50th reunion program and giving societies, at 413-538-2766.